spotify/comet/README.md

   want to escalate.
 To whom is a single static field.
 You can configure it so each alert owner gets escalated to for their own scanners.

-We have also build some plugins that are useful for tools that other people might also be using.
+We have also built some plugins that are useful for tools that other people might also be using.

 - GCP Pubsub: Right now we ingest the alerts through Google pubsub.
 If you are